reapit/foundations/src/docs/E2E_TESTING.md

+## Notes

-## Required ENV
+## ENV
 All ENVs are loaded in reapit-config.json.
 No .env file required to setup e2e test.
+Key with value type is an object won't be loaded.
+E.g. {load: 'load', notLoad: {key: 'value}} -> key notLoad will not be loaded to Cypress as an ENV

+Required ENVs are:

 * DEVELOPER_ACCOUNT_EMAIL - email of the developer account that will be used to testing
 * DEVELOPER_ACCOUNT_PASSWORD - password of the developer account that will be used to testing